+855 (0) 86 665 567

 Angkor Wat and Other Temples

-Some people like to take the bicycle to Angkor Wat and combine the visits of the other temples by bicycle, some backroads that crisscross the area.
-Well experienced guides know their way around and will link some of the most famous temples over small roads to each other and make sure that people visit each temple during a preferable time.
-The temples to be included are Angkor Wat, Ta Prohm, Angkor Thom and Preah Kahn.
+Some people like to take the bicycle to Angkor Wat and combine the visits to the other temples by bicycle, some backroads that crisscross the area.
+Well-experienced guides know their way around and will link some of the most famous temples over small roads to each other and make sure that people visit each temple during a preferred time.
+The temples to be included are Angkor Wat, Ta Prohm, Angkor Thom, and Preah Kahn.
 Although the total riding distance is limited, the day is very strenuous with temple visits and cycling short distances from one temple to another.
-There is an option to transfer the first 7km from town to the main entrance of Angkor Wat I stead of cycling that distance.
+There is an option to transfer the first 7km from town to the main entrance of Angkor Wat I instead of cycling that distance.

 Total trip time: Full day